RimuEirnarn/sqlite_database/README.md

 SQLite Database is a weird wrapper for SQLite Connection.
 It's intended to be easy to use and simple.

-I will (always) try to bring more simplifications and other what could be done with sql in general.
+I will (always) try to bring more simplifications and others that could be done with SQL in general.

 ## Installation

-Installation from pypi is now available, `pip install sqlite-database`
+Installation from PyPI is now available, `pip install sqlite-database`

 From previous versions, installations can be done using `https://github.com/RimuEirnarn/sqlite_database/archive/refs/tags/<latest version>.zip`